 Impact From Drone Strikes

 Drone strikes are a real threat to drilling being completed on land.
 In areas that have experienced drone strikes, drilling has become a greater risk to everyone involved in the operations.
-Saudi Arabia was attacked by drone strikes in September, so these attacks have made many people reconsider the efficacy behind offshore drilling in the upcoming years.
+Drone strikes attacked Saudi Arabia in September, so these attacks have made many people reconsider the efficacy of offshore drilling in the upcoming years.

 No Repricing of Current Assets